juliangilg/KAAR-Learning-from-multiple-annotators-using-Kernel-Alignment/README.md

 ### Note: For KAAR, GPC-MV and GPC-PLAT it is necessary to use GPmat (https://github.com/SheffieldML/GPmat).
 Moreover, for MA-DGRL, MA-MAE, MA-LFC it is necessary to use netlab (https://github.com/sods/netlab)

+Please, if you use this code, cite this [paper](https://www.sciencedirect.com/science/article/abs/pii/S0167865518307888)